-Of the \$35.8 million of net proceeds we received in our initial public offering, we have spent \$18.0 million as of March 31, 2008, including \$3.9 million to pay down all outstanding indebtedness under two term loans and a revolving line of credit, \$0.3 million to pay down the revolving line of credit of our Biomateriali subsidiary (which was outstanding on the acquisition date), \$1.3 million for payment of expenses related to our initial public offering, \$5.4 million for acquisitions, \$1.4 million for the early termination of our Italian distributor relationship, \$0.8 million for the purchase and licensing of technology (of which \$0.4 million was expensed on the date of acquisition as in-process research and development), and \$1.4 million for capital equipment additions.
-We expect our cash balances to decrease as we continue to use cash to fund our operations, make acquisitions, and make deferred payments related to prior acquisitions.
+Of the \$35.8 million of net proceeds we received in our initial public offering, we have spent \$18.9 million as of June 30, 2008, including \$3.9 million to pay down all outstanding indebtedness under two term loans and a revolving line of credit, \$0.3 million to pay down the revolving line of credit of our Biomateriali subsidiary (which was outstanding on the acquisition date), \$1.3 million for payment of expenses related to our initial public offering, \$5.4 million for acquisitions, \$1.8 million for the early termination of our Italian distributor relationship, \$0.8 million for the purchase and licensing of technology (of which \$0.4 million was expensed on the date of acquisition as in-process research and development), and \$1.7 million for capital equipment additions.
+Our cash balances may decrease as we continue to use cash to fund our operations, make acquisitions, and make deferred payments related to prior acquisitions.

 Net cash used in operating activities.
-Net cash used in operating activities was \$4.3 million for the three months ended March 31, 2008, and consisted of the \$2.6 million net loss, adjusted for non-cash items of \$1.1 million (including depreciation and amortization of \$0.4 million, stock-based compensation of \$0.2 million, an intangibles impairment charges of \$0.4 million, and provision for inventory write-offs of \$0.1 million) and net cash used from changes in working capital of \$2.9 million.
-The net cash used from changes in working capital was principally the result of a reduction in accounts payable and accrued expenses and an increase in inventories.
+Net cash used in operating activities was \$3.2 million for the six months ended June 30, 2008, and consisted of the \$3.5 million net loss, adjusted for non-cash items of \$2.3 million (including depreciation and amortization of \$0.9 million, stock-based compensation of \$0.3 million, an intangibles impairment charges of \$0.5 million, and provision for inventory write-offs of \$0.5 million) and net cash used from changes in working capital of \$2.0 million.
+The net cash used from changes in working capital was principally the result of a reduction in accounts payable and accrued expenses and to a lesser extent an increase in inventories.

 Net cash provided by investing activities.
-Net cash provided by investing activities was \$3.2 million for the three months ended March 31, 2008.
-This was primarily due to the sales and maturities of marketable securities, net of purchases, partially offset by purchases of property and equipment, payments made related to prior year acquisitions, and the purchase of technology and other intangibles.
+Net cash provided by investing activities was \$7.5 million for the six months ended June 30, 2008.
+This was primarily due to sales and maturities of marketable securities of \$8.4 million, partially offset by purchases of property and equipment of \$0.6 million, payments made related to prior year acquisitions of \$0.3 million, and the purchase of technology and other intangibles of \$0.1 million.

 Net cash used in financing activities.
-Net cash used in financing activities was \$0.2 million for the three months ended March 31, 2008.
-This was primarily due to the repayment of the revolving line of credit of our Italian subsidiary of \$0.3 million, which was partially offset by the proceeds from the issuance of common stock pursuant to the exercise of common stock options and the employee stock purchase plan of \$0.1 million.
+Net cash used in financing activities was \$0.1 million for the six months ended June 30, 2008.
+This was primarily due to the repayment of the revolving line of credit of our Italian subsidiary of \$0.3 million, which was partially offset by the proceeds from the issuance of common stock pursuant to the exercise of common stock options and the employee stock purchase plan of \$0.2 million.

-We expect to continue to generate a net operating loss due to the growth of our business, as well as our operations as a public company.
-We expect to fund these increased costs and expenditures from our existing cash and cash equivalents and marketable securities.
+We may continue to generate a net operating loss due to our investment in growing our business, as well as the cost of operating as a public company.
+We expect to fund any increased costs and expenditures from our existing cash and cash equivalents and marketable securities.
 However, our future capital requirements depend on numerous factors.
-These factors include, but are not limited to, the following: the revenues generated by sales of our products; the costs associated with expanding our manufacturing, marketing, sales, and distribution efforts; the rate of progress and cost of our research and development activities; patent litigation; the costs of obtaining and maintaining FDA and other regulatory clearances of our products and products in development; the effects of competing technological and market developments; the costs associated with being a public company, including consulting expenses associated with compliance with Section 404 of the Sarbanes-Oxley Act of 2002; and the number, timing, and nature of acquisitions and other strategic transactions.
+These factors include, but are not limited to, the following: the revenues generated by sales of our products;

+the costs associated with expanding our manufacturing, marketing, sales, and distribution efforts; the rate of progress and cost of our research and development activities; litigation; the costs of obtaining and maintaining FDA and other regulatory clearances of our products and products in development; the effects of competing technological and market developments; the costs associated with being a public company, including consulting expenses associated with compliance with Section 404 of the Sarbanes-Oxley Act of 2002; and the number, timing, and nature of acquisitions and other strategic transactions.